autodesk-platform-services/aps-tutorial-postman/ModelDerivative_06/instructions/task-2.md

 # Task 2 - Upload Source File to OSS

-The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API.
+The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Data Management API.
 In this task, you upload a zip file (*Stapler.zip*) containing an Inventor Assembly and Part files to OSS.
 While you can use any model, we recommend that you use the model we provide.

 ## Create a Bucket